dwightmartin/Ratasordas-MITRE-Analysis/Ratasordas_MITRE_Analysis.md

 ### **Project Overview**

-This document presents a tactical analysis of the Ratasordas Technologies security incident, using the **MITRE ATT\&CK framework**.
+This document presents a tactical analysis of the fictional company Ratasordas Technologies security incident, using the **MITRE ATT\&CK framework**.
 This approach focuses on the adversary's techniques and tactics to provide a deeper understanding of the attack chain.
 The analysis translates the incident into a structured framework, which is then used to inform strategic recommendations for improving the company's security posture.

 ### **Incident Analysis: The MITRE ATT\&CK Matrix**